-Military personnel because of the nature of their work and exposure to war, disaster, and trauma are especially vulnerable to PTSD - see U.S. Department of Veterans Affairs National Center for PTSD for more information.
+Military personnel because of the nature of their work and exposure to war, disaster, and trauma are especially vulnerable to PTSD.

-The Veterans Association (VA) is raising awareness of PTSD during the month of June by providing resources to individuals, families, and communities designed to help those who may be at risk.
-For more information see: www.ptsd.va.gov
+Online at www.ptsd.va.gov, the VA raises awareness of PTSD and provides resources to individuals, families, and communities designed to help those who may be at risk.
+These include:

 CRNAs and PTSD

 PTSD can occur in both personal and professional situations for a variety of events.
 Nurse anesthetists and student nurse anesthetists, like other health care professionals, face workplace situations that can trigger PTSD; military nurse anesthetists in service to our country can have an increased likelihood.
 Other CRNA workplace events that have the potential to cause trauma:

 Also on AANA.com: In Service to Our Country